top of page

 Not all poor process performance requires implementation of new methods.
 In some specific cases, eliminating the bottleneck through fundamental studies is required.
 Under this category, we investigate different processing routes in discovery of fundamental, complex interactions leading to specific process performance.
 This includes designing an early response strategy towards changing the fate of the plant to profitable outcomes.

-Sustainability through value creation from low-grade and waste resources
+Sustainability through value creation from low-grade and waste resource

 With the recent global increase in tailings facility collapse, apt methods must be developed to remove the deleterious components, extract valuable critical metals, and properly store the valueless particles.
 Our research is focussed on addressing this wicked problem by creating value from waste, low grade resources using fundamental chemical and surface engineering approaches, blended with sensing and analytics.
 Advanced methods are deployed for removing deleterious components from legacy mine sites.
 Benign co-extraction of critical metals whilst addressing sustainability (ESG) in the mineral processing and extractive metallurgy value chain.